NedKe/JS-PP2-The-Runner/README.md

 ### Game view

 -   Consisting of 8 featured views that address user stories f and i:
-    -   The game level option popup window
+    -   The game level option popup window (user story (b))
     -   The game board populated with basic level challenges
     -   The game board populated with hard level challenges
-    -   Question and answer popup when arriving at blocks with a question mark
+    -   Question and answer popup when arriving at blocks with a question mark (user story (c))
-    -   The congrats popup when the correct answer is submitted
+    -   The congrats popup when the correct answer is submitted (user story (e))
-    -   The OH No pop up when an incorrect answer is submitted
+    -   The OH No pop up when an incorrect answer is submitted (user story (e))
     -   The "You lost" popup when game time is over, and the user lost the game
     -   The "Well done" popup when user wins the game